starfishlover62/RedditSearch/README.md

 * No user / subreddit shown on full post view
 * Does not fully check that config is proper
 * No command line options
-* pressing h on the view post screen will crash program